manojtharindu11/itp_sl_via_experta/README.md

 # ITP-SL — Intelligent Travel Planning (Sri Lanka)

 This project demonstrates an expert-system-backed travel recommender for Sri Lanka using **Experta**.
-The original Prolog-based KB has been migrated to a Python implementation (`app/experta_kb.py`).

 ## How It Works